margaritahumanitarian/helpafamily/README.md

 ## Sync Frequently

 This project is getting quite active, so sync your local working branches frequently.
+[GitHub Desktop](https://desktop.github.com/) is the easiest way to sync.

 See [Syncing your branch](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/keeping-your-local-repository-in-sync-with-github/syncing-your-branch).

-The graphical GitHub Desktop app is the easiest way to do this.

 ## Community